rsrchtsm/vectorlikequarks/SingBplusPhi/README.md

-# Machine leaning-enhanced search for a vectorlike singlet $B$ quark decaying to a singlet scalar or pseudoscalar [[arXiv:2212.02442]](https://arxiv.org/abs/2212.02442)
+# Machine learning-enhanced search for a vectorlike singlet $B$ quark decaying to a singlet scalar or pseudoscalar [[arXiv:2212.02442]](https://arxiv.org/abs/2212.02442)